vivekkatial/personal-page/content/travel-posts/2015-03-01-first-big-trip-my-indian-adventure.md

 ---

 ## How it all started?

+Since this was a really long trip I am going to divide up into three blog posts.

 I was in my 2nd year of University studying a BE(Hons)/BSc conjoint.
 I really should've been looking for a summer internship, but two of my close-family members were getting hitched!
 There was no way I could've missed either of their weddings and it was the perfect excuse for me to go travel.